drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step9 Sexual Information.md

 	/setvar key=logicBasedInstruction {{noop}}|
-	/setvar key=x 10|

 	/ife (settingType == 'Realistic') {:
-		/incvar x|

 		/ife ( user == 'Yes') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-You may include biotech or psionic modulation of behavior, enhanced arousal triggers, or AI-linked reactions where appropriate to the kink context."|
+		/addvar key=logicBasedInstruction "- You may include biotech or psionic modulation of behavior, enhanced arousal triggers, or AI-linked reactions where appropriate to the kink context."|

 	:}|
 	/elseif (settingType == 'Fantasy') {:
-		/incvar x|

 		/ife ( user == 'Yes') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-You may include magical or supernatural influences (e.g., enchanted obedience, arousal curses, spiritual reactions) if consistent with the kink."|
+		/addvar key=logicBasedInstruction "- You may include magical or supernatural influences (e.g., enchanted obedience, arousal curses, spiritual reactions) if consistent with the kink."|

 	:}|
 	/elseif (settingType == 'Science Fiction') {:
-		/incvar x|

 		/ife ( user == 'Yes') {:
 			/addvar key=logicBasedInstruction {{newline}}|
 		:}|
-		/addvar key=logicBasedInstruction "{{getvar::x}}.
-You may include biotech or psionic modulation of behavior, enhanced arousal triggers, or AI-linked reactions where appropriate to the kink context."|
+		/addvar key=logicBasedInstruction "- You may include biotech or psionic modulation of behavior, enhanced arousal triggers, or AI-linked reactions where appropriate to the kink context."|

 	:}|